 The pressure of leading will reveal your weak points (and everyone has them).
 Like a car slipping from your blind spot into view, so too those insecurities will arrive quickly and unannounced.
 Very rarely are you prepared to confront your own brokenness.
 Navigate those moments well, and address them as they come.
 Learn to call insecurity what it is: misplaced security.
 Anything you depend upon for ultimate security other than Christ will fail you.
 Continually redirect your thoughts toward the security found in Christ alone.
 If you focus on who you are from a biblical vantage point, you will begin to view your innate sinfulness and your righteousness in Christ in the correct way (Romans 7:18; 2 Corinthians 12:9-10; Ephesians 2:19).

 The only person more miserable than an insecure person in leadership is someone serving under that person.
-I once served with a person in a position of leadership who did the absolute level best to undermine, belittle, silence or remove any co-worker and employee who would not bend completely to his every whim, help further his own personal agenda or match his narrow (and often-questionable) ministry philosophy.
+I once dealt with a person in a ministry position who did the absolute level best to undermine, belittle, silence or remove any co-worker and employee who would not bend completely to his every whim, help further his own personal agenda or match his narrow (and often-questionable) leadership philosophy.
 Employees were

 expected required to sacrifice their lives, time and talents, not for the glory of God, but for the self-promotion of that one leader.
 Any questions for clarification or any voiced doubts about the wisdom of a decision or demand were met with disapproval and often threats followed.
 When you surround yourself only with “yes” people, the word “no” sounds vulgar.

-In that organization, there was certainly a lack of accountability and transparency for those in authority, plenty of “palace intrigue,” multiple levels of festering leadership dysfunctional carefully hidden from view.
-A large number of employees finally experienced enough hurt and betrayal, and they systematically found other positions at other places.
+In that organization, there was certainly a lack of accountability and transparency for those in authority, plenty of “palace intrigue” and multiple levels of festering leadership dysfunctional carefully hidden from view.
+A large number of employees finally experienced enough hurt and betrayal, and during a season, they systematically found other positions at other places.
 Many of those individuals and I visited years later and others remained in contact via phone.
 Though those times we have had opportunities to talk through all the events with clearer vision.
 Through the intense and sometimes tearful conversations, we discovered how the actions and attitudes that were so commonplace were heart-breaking and for some, caused them to question their calling from God.
 I can remember praying, “God, if this is the kind of thing that you bless, and if this is what ministry for you looks like, then I want none of it.
 Plus, it also means that who you say you are in the Bible is an abject lie.”

 It’s a sad thing when people doubt their calling from God.
 It’s even more sad when they doubt the character of God.
 But it is extremely unsettling when those doubts arise because someone who should be leading those people toward God is the cause of their doubts.

 The spreading toxicity of that workplace environment and the mass staff exodus could be traced back to a few key factors.
-One of the major factors was the insecurity of one leader.
+One of the major factors was the insecurity of individuals.
 In our insecurity, we often become arrogant because we refuse to see and hear reality for what it is.
 It then becomes all too easy to blame staff departures upon everyone else being out of the will of God, rationalize by saying that some employees are incapable of “cutting it” in the organization or that they would “hinder the work that God wants to accomplish” and clinging to the belief that our way is the only right way to reach and teach others.
-The kind of blindness that comes from that insecurity will demonize strong leaders, godly families, and solid members when they finally see behind the curtain and decide to find a more God-honoring place to worship and serve.
+The kind of blindness that comes from that insecurity will demonize strong, rising leaders, injure godly families, and alienate solid members when they finally see behind the curtain and decide to find a more God-honoring place to worship and serve.

-I have related the story of this organization many times when talking with other ministry leaders and when teaching on the danger of insecurity in leadership and the mistakes that type of leadership will breed.
+I have related the story of this organization time and time again when talking with other ministry leaders and while teaching on the danger of toxic leadership and the mistakes that type of leadership will breed.
 It has become a cautionary tale of the descent of organizations into spiritual darkness while claiming that it is a light.
-It never fails to amaze me how many other people will respond to these cautionary tales with their own fresh hurts and old scars.
+It never fails to amaze me how many other people will respond to these tales with their own fresh hurts and old scars.
 And, in the sharing, many of these leaders have begun to find healing in knowing that they are not alone.
 God can redeem even the worst experiences and turn them into something of value.
 (Update: I am currently working on a book dealing with toxic leadership within ministry organizations.
 If you have a story where you have dealt with this type of struggle, I would love to hear from you.
 Click the contact button at the top of the page and share your battle.)

 Even though our sovereign God weaves all the dark and light threads for the good, you’ll still pay an ultimate price for your insecurity in leadership and extract a heavy toll on those serving with you.
 But consequences will come; they always do.
 God is not mocked (Galatians 6:7).
 It’s the law of the harvest.
 You will reap what you sow, reap in a different season than you sow and reap more than you sow.
 Be careful what you put into the ground; no matter how long it may take, the harvest will come.